FuelLabs/fuel-bridge/docs/ARCHITECTURE.md

 DApps that enable bridge operations should observe this limitation and truncate the amounts accordingly to avoid reverted transactions.

 This essentially means that if a token with `L1 token decimals > 9` is bridged to Fuel, then the L2 token minted will have 9 decimals.
-However, if `L1 token decimals <= 9` is bridged to Fuel, then the L2 token minted will have the same number of decimals as the L1 token.
+However, if a token with `L1 token decimals <= 9` is bridged to Fuel, then the L2 token minted will have the same number of decimals as the L1 token.

 | Token | L1 Token Decimals | L2 Token Decimals |
 | ----------------- | :-----------------------: | -----------------: |